bfeinsilver/ginseng/README.md

 # Example – Chloroplast Genomes
 In this example, we show how GINSENG can be used to classify all complete chloroplast genome sequences in the NCBI Nucleotide database.
-## Setting Up and Running The Pipeline
+## Setting Up and Running the Pipeline
 We begin by constructing the following query statement:
 ```sql
 chloroplast[Filter]